-"Policies for science and technology must always be a mixture of realism and idealism."
+Policies for science and technology must always be a mixture of realism and idealism.
 (Freeman 1991)

-In asking us to write this thinkpiece, Friends of the Earth invited us to argue why grassroots innovation movements constitute a democratising force in societies.
-Innovation is a key process that Friends of the Earth places at the heart of sustainable development.
-In this sense, innovation is understood as the capacity of people successfully to exploit a new idea or method and realise some material and social effect.
+This working paper was written originally as a 'thinkpiece' for Friends of the Earth as part of their Big Ideas series.
+We were invited to argue why grassroots innovation movements constitute a democratising force in societies.1 Innovation is a key process that Friends of the Earth places at the heart of sustainable development.
+In this sense, innovation is understood as the capacity of people successfully to exploit a new idea or method and realise some material and social effect (Freeman 1991).
 In these terms, then, innovation can involve the development of novel technologies, processes, organisation, and services.
 It can present incremental, radical or transformational changes to wider social life.
 And innovation is undertaken through networks of people working on things in diverse organisations for varied purposes.

-Innovation for sustainability directs this creative activity towards novel practices that transform markets, public services, communities, and societies more generally into more socially just and environmentally resilient forms.
-In advocating innovation directed towards sustainability in these ways, Friends of the Earth is in the company of an expanding coalition of leaders in state, business and civil society organisations.
+Innovation for sustainability directs this creative activity towards novel practices that transform markets, public services, communities, and societies more generally into more socially just and environmentally resilient forms (Smith et al. 2010).
+In advocating innovation directed towards sustainability in these ways, Friends of the Earth is in the company of an expanding coalition of leaders in state, business and civil society organisations (STEPS Centre 2010).
 All invoke innovation as a means to rise to the twin challenges of inclusive economic development and environmental sustainability (Scoones et al. 2015).
-What is distinctive about the argument from Friends of the Earth, however, is a recognition that some forms of innovation are also culpable in many of these same societal challenges: contributing to environmental degradation, disrupting of livelihoods, exacerbating of inequalities, and heightening war and oppression.
-For all these reasons, Friends of the Earth conclude that innovation processes need to be opened-up to greater public scrutiny, wider participation, and a more responsible ethics such that the particular directions that innovation takes in any given area become more socially accountable.
+What is distinctive about the argument from Friends of the Earth, however, is a recognition that some forms of innovation are also culpable in many of these same societal challenges, contributing to environmental degradation, disrupting of livelihoods, exacerbating of inequalities, and heightening war and oppression (Chapman 2007).
+For all these reasons, Friends of the Earth conclude that innovation processes need to be opened-up to greater public scrutiny, wider participation, and more responsible ethics, such that the particular directions that innovation takes in any given area becomes more socially accountable.
 They conclude:

-"Two fundamental shifts in perspective are essential: recognising innovation as a process with shared social purpose, not merely economic drivers; and understanding it not as a one-way process of scientific or technological progress, but as a negotiated political process of choice between multiple pathways."
+Two fundamental shifts in perspective are essential: recognising innovation as a process with shared social purpose, not merely economic drivers; and understanding it not as a one-way process of scientific or technological progress, but as a negotiated political process of choice between multiple pathways.

-(Friends of the Earth 2015: 56; our emphasis)
+Friends of the Earth, 2015: 56 (our emphasis)

 This statement insists upon making it explicit that innovation is inherently political.
 Too often, the very real politics of innovation is masked by technocratic and exclusive approaches imposing narrow criteria of efficiency, profit and convenience.
-We agree with Friends of the Earth that innovation is an intensively political activity.
-The innovations developed amongst people working in firms, research institutes, state agencies, and investment funds shape our lives in profound and pervasive ways: as much, if not more, than the laws of the land.
+We agree with Friends of the Earth that innovation is an intensively political activity (Smith et al. 2005).
+The innovations developed amongst people working in firms, research institutes, state agencies, and investment funds shape our lives in profound and pervasive ways: as much, if not more, than the laws of the land (Feenberg 1999).

-1 The arguments we make here draw upon and develop insights from a number of research projects, but most specifically the book Grassroots Innovation Movements by Smith, A., Fressoli, M., Abrol, D., Arond, E. and A Ely and published by Routledge.

 Indeed, innovations can surpass and trouble legal frameworks and social institutions and force adaptations.
+Citizens are rarely consulted directly within the institutions responsible for innovation, and almost never are they in the driving seat

+1 The arguments we make here draw upon and develop insights from a number of research projects, but most specifically the book Grassroots Innovation Movements (Smith et al. 2016).

-Citizens are rarely consulted directly within the institutions responsible for innovation, and almost never are citizens in the driving seat.
-We might exert marginal influence as consumers at a late stage in the innovation process, when products are marketed to us.
-Or we might be consulted over regulatory reforms once the innovation is out (of control) in the world.
-But rarely are citizens central to prior deliberations, decisions and developments.
+(Ely et al. 2011).
+They might exert marginal influence as consumers at a late stage in the innovation process, when products are marketed to them.
+Or they might be consulted over regulatory reforms once the innovation is out [of control] in the world.
+But rarely are citizens central to prior deliberations, decisions and developments (Stirling 2008; Chilvers and Kearnes 2016).